it4biz/pentaho-ce-audit/README.md

 * This plug-in will apply automatically an Environment configuration, if you want to know more about it please visit the link http://infocenter.pentaho.com/help48/index.jsp?topic=%2Fadmin_guide%2Ftask_switching_to_file_based_logging.html

 ### Installation
-* For Pentaho BA Users, please use Pentaho Marketplace
+* Please use Pentaho Marketplace.
-* For manual installation watch this video: https://www.youtube.com/watch?v=W7tHv1C9cy0

 ### Support
 * If you need support please feel free to create a issue here https://github.com/it4biz/pentaho-ce-audit/issues we will do our best to help you.